Safi, Malta: Culture

 The climax of the social life is the celebration of the village festa, celebrated through the last week of August.
 The patron Saint of Ħal Safi is St. Paul.
 Like most villages, Ħal Safi residents had nobody representing them in central government.
 Since 1994, Ħal Safi has had its own Local Council which contributed in no small way to increasing the number of projects created for the benefit of Ħal Safi residents, prominently Neil Eric Zammit.

 There are few social clubs which happen to be frequented by the locals in the early evening hours.
 Passing through Ħal Safi one can remark the lack of social activity where the empty tranquil roads are often associated to a Gozitan village.
+St. Paul's Band (L-Għaqda Mużikali San Pawl) was formed in 1989, and it falls under the auspices of St. Paul's Club, Ħal Safi.